brettmillerb/Pester-Wiki/It.md

 Possible results of a test are:
 - Passed - All assertions in the test passed and no terminating exception was thrown from the code.
 - Failed - An assertion failed, a terminating exception was thrown in the code.
 The `-Strict` parameter of [[Invoke-Pester]] was used and the test was Skipped or Pending.
-- Skipped - The test was explicitly marked with the `-Skipped` parameter and `-Strict` parameter of [[Invoke-Pester]] was not used.
+- Skipped - The test was explicitly marked with the `-Skip` parameter and `-Strict` parameter of [[Invoke-Pester]] was not used.
-- Pending - The test was empty, or was explicitly marked with the `-Skipped` parameter, and the `-Strict` parameter of [[Invoke-Pester]] was not used.
+- Pending - The test was empty, or was explicitly marked with the `-Pending` parameter, and the `-Strict` parameter of [[Invoke-Pester]] was not used.
 An empty test is a test that contains no code, it may contain whitespace, comments or the combination of both.

 PARAMETERS
 -----------